John Pietaro is a Writer and Percussionist who performs revolutionary new music and free jazz

 JOHN PIETARO is a writer, musician and cultural organizer from

 hand drums, frame drums, orchestra bells, multiple small

-percussives, voice.
-He is a contributing writer of 'The NYC Jazz
+percussives, vibraphone, voice.
+He is a staff columnist and critic of 'The NYC Jazz

 Record' and has written numerous cultural articles for ‘Z’

 magazine, ‘The Nation’, ‘Political Affairs’, and other periodicals and wrote a chapter for the